-c) Accounting policies
+b) Accounting policies

-Installation and use of monitor tags
+Installation and sale of monitor tags

-Revenue from the sale of the food temperature monitoring tags are recognised over time when the customer has access and thus control of the gadget and where the tag is considered distinct from other services provided to the customer.
+Revenue from the sale of the food temperature monitoring tags is recognised at a point in time when the customer has access and thus control of the equipment and where the tag is considered distinct from other services provided to the customer.
 Contracts do not provide for discounts or rebates which give rise to variable consideration.
 Neither do they contain provision for warranties.

-Monitoring subscriptions
+Monitoring Revenue

-Revenue from the sale of monitoring subscriptions is recognised on a straight-line basis over the subscription term.
+Monitoring Revenue includes revenue from the sale of Monitoring Subscriptions and Software as a Service (SAAS).
+Both are considered types of monitoring revenue and are both recognised on a straight-line basis over the subscription or contract term due to the reoccurring nature of the revenue stream.